ramirezversion/winwordexfil/README.md

 The software implements a basic bypass of possible DLP protections the exfiltrated data is encoded in Base64 before sending to the server.
 A better approach can be cyphering the payload with dynamic keys encryption gotten from the server.

 The PowerShell code is not obfuscated in any way making easier the comprehension of the reader.
-A useful tool to do that is for example <https://github.com/danielbohannon/Invoke-Obfuscation>
+A useful tool to do that is for example <https://github.com/danielbohannon/Invoke-Obfuscation>.

-If more advanced techniques are required, a better approach could be creating the  software as dll file and inject the code into a running process using the Reflective PE Injection.
+If more advanced techniques are required, a better approach could be creating the  software as dll file and inject the code into a running process using the Reflective PE Injection <https://github.com/PowerShellMafia/PowerSploit/blob/master/CodeExecution/Invoke-ReflectivePEInjection.ps1>.
 Furthermore, it could be possible to create a hook into Win32 API functions NtQuerySystemInformation acting as a Rootkit hiding processes from the Task Manager and NtCreateUserProcess to launch the exfiltration method when the process WinWord starts.

-For increasing the possibilities of a first execution of the software, modern vulnerabilities like Microsoft MSHTML Remote Code Execution can be used.
+For increasing the possibilities of a first execution of the software, modern vulnerabilities like Microsoft MSHTML Remote Code Execution can be used <https://github.com/lockedbyte/CVE-2021-40444>.
 Also, other drop techniques could be useful like creating a WASM application and try to make the user to visit it and executes the code hiding like a browser update.